GreyZ80/AM9511_for_TRS-80_M2/README.md

 # AM9511_for_TRS-80_M2
 Design of a PCB board that enables the use of a AM9511 Arithmetic Processing Unit (APU) on a TRS-80 Model II.\
 The AM9511 was developed by AMD.
 Intel licensed it and created the Intel 8231.\
 The chips are not difficult to obtain (search AliExpress).
-So far I have not yet found fake chips.
+So far I have not yet found fake chips 😃.

 A small board was developed for the TRS-80 Model II.
 The design is based on the sample circuits in the AM9511 documentation, with modifications needed to use it in a TRS-80 Model II.
+Check the AM9511A Processor Manual for details.

 ![AM9511 1st version](https://github.com/user-attachments/assets/2227b329-59b5-4784-bfa3-920fcfe2c156)